Botswana - Victoria Falls, Chobe and Okavango Delta

 We will be travelling just after the wet season: the days will be warm to hot, in the mid to late 20s and should be mostly dry, although there is a chance of some rain, most likely short heavy showers, especially in the late afternoons.
 Nights can be surprisingly cold – warm jackets and long trousers may be needed on early morning game drives!

 We will be visiting areas where malaria is present.
 Yellow fever is not a risk in Botswana nor in the part of Zambia we visit.
-In recent years, a vaccination certificate has been required to transit through South Africa having previously spent time in Zambia: however, the regulations are in a period of flux and you should consult your GP for current advice on travel health as soon as possible, at least eight weeks before the trip.
+You should consult your GP for current advice on travel health as soon as possible, at least eight weeks before the trip.